liuxin0824/BCV-LR-discrete/README.md

 |unseen|bossfight|**5.5 ± 0.3**|0.1 ± 0.1||10.3|
 ||dodgeball|**9.5 ± 0.3**|1.1 ± 0.2||12.4|

 Then, we provide the video data efficiency experimental results.
 We test BCV-LR with 5k, 20k, 50k, and 100k (default in main experiments) video transitions.
 Results demonstrate that BCV-LR enables effective policy learning with only 20k transitions.
-50k transitions can support near-expert policy performance.
+50k transitions can support near-expert performance.
 Refer to Appendix C.5 for curves and more details.

 |Video data of BCV-LR|5k|20k|50k|100k|/|video|
 |-|-|-|-|-|-|-|